Privacy and security

-We will not currently consider proposals from researchers from commercial organisations, but it may be possible, for example, for a PhD student sponsored by a business to use the Network if their work has clear public benefit and the findings are going to be published.
+We did not consider proposals from researchers from commercial organisations, but it may be possible, for example, for a PhD student sponsored by a business to use the Network if their work has clear public benefit and the findings are going to be published.
 Likewise projects undertaken by organisations commissioned by government bodies to carry out research on their behalf will be considered, but the research results must be publicly available and owned by the government body.
 If the research is funded by a business and is not for publication, it would not be eligible.

 Who is regulating the safe use and linking of data?

-The Network is overseen by a Directors Group consisting of the ADRN Director, directors of the four Administrative Data Research Centres in England, Northern Ireland, Scotland, Wales and the Administrative Data Service, and representatives from the ESRC and the ADRN Board.
+The Network was overseen by a Directors Group consisting of the ADRN Director, directors of the four Administrative Data Research Centres in England, Northern Ireland, Scotland, Wales and the Administrative Data Service, and representatives from the ESRC and the ADRN Board.

 This group reports to the Economic and Social Research Council, which itself is accountable to the Department of Business, Energy, Innovation and Skills.